Techniques > Submissions > Head and Arm chokes

 How to finish head and arm chokes?

-A good peace of general advice for finishing head and arm chokes is that you want to become good at adjusting the choke while keeping it tight.
+A good piece of general advice for finishing head and arm chokes is that you want to become good at adjusting the choke while keeping it tight.
 Generally this will be in the form of partially loosening and opening your lock so that you can force your opponent deeper into it, and then locking it again.

 How to finish a triangle